Radiography Interview & Selection

 What happens following interview?

-You will be informed of the outcome of your interview via UCAS so it is important that you check your account regularly.
+You will be informed of the outcome of your interview via UCAS track so it is important that you check your account regularly.